antiliadao/paper/docs/chapter-5.md

 In the traditional business world, when crises come, the strong often flee while the weak bear the losses.
 But in the Ant Home, crisis becomes the beginning of new opportunities.
 Those AS elites who persisted until the end received generous pioneer awards; while all participants' relationship networks were completely preserved, laying a solid foundation for the development of the new cycle.

 What moved Amin even more was the performance of the ants during migration.
 No one blamed, no one complained, everyone was actively preparing for the arrival of the new cycle.

+Those users who suffered losses in this cycle saw the system's protection for them—70% compensation funds greatly alleviated their losses.
+This philosophy of "leaving no ant behind" made the entire community more united.

-Many old ants voluntarily shared experiences to help new ants understand the migration mechanism; tribal leaders began planning development strategies for the new cycle; even those potential participants who had previously held a wait-and-see attitude began to pay attention to this ecosystem about to be reborn.
+Many old ants voluntarily shared experiences to help new ants understand the migration mechanism; tribal leaders began planning development strategies for the new cycle; even those potential participants who had previously held a wait-and-see attitude were attracted by this protection mechanism and began to pay attention to this ecosystem about to be reborn.

 The three-day lockdown period passed quickly.
 When the new cycle opened, Amin witnessed a miracle:

+The 20% new nest construction fund would be awarded to 36 legion members in the new cycle, attracting numerous outstanding builders to strive for entering the legion.
+More importantly, those users who received 70% compensation, because their losses were protected, many chose to continue participating in the new cycle, becoming the backbone of the new ecosystem.

-The huge attraction of the new nest construction award brought in numerous outstanding builders.
-Among these people were both old users and new users attracted by the Ant Home's "phoenix nirvana" story.
+Among these people were both old users who regained confidence after receiving compensation, and new users attracted by Ant Home's philosophy of "protecting every participant."
 They brought new funds, new ideas, and new vitality.

 More importantly, due to the complete preservation of tribal relationship networks, the development speed of the new cycle far exceeded that of the first cycle.
 Those experienced old ants quickly established new massive networks; those newly joined ants, under the guidance of old ants, avoided many detours.